EviTsormpari/cdn-project-loom/README.md

 ---

-## ⚙️ Sytem Architecture
+## ⚙️ System Architecture
 The system consists of several core entities, each responsible for a specific function in the CDN workflow.

 ### 🖥️ Origin Server
 - Stores the **original content**.
-- When content is updated or deleted, it automatically **informs all edge caches** to synchronize with it.
+- When content is updated or deleted, it automatically **informs all edge caches** to synchronize.

 ### 🌍 Edge Servers (2 instances)
 - Retrieve content from origin **only if it is not available in cache**.